Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

   A loader is a system program that loads an executable file into memory and prepares it for execution.
 It allocates memory for the program's code and data segments, resolves any remaining references, and sets up the program's execution environment.
 ]

+#grid(
+    columns: 2,
+    gutter: 10pt,
+    figure(
+        image("imgs/Linker-Loader.png"),
+        caption: [Role of Linker and Loader]
+    ),
+    [
         It is responsible for loading the program into memory, setting up the stack and heap, and transferring control to the program's entry point.
 The loader may also perform additional tasks such as dynamic linking of shared libraries and relocation of code and data segments.

-#figure(
-  image("imgs/Linker-Loader.png", height: 25%),
-  caption: [Role of Linker and Loader]
-)
         This kinda answers why applications are OS specific.
 The compiled code contains system calls and library calls specific to the OS, and the linker/loader must be able to handle these appropriately.
+    ]
+)

 == Design and Implementation